kui-shell/KuiClientTemplate/README.md

 # AnimalApp: A Demo Client for the Kui Graphical CLI Framework

-This is a demo web application that uses [Kui](https://github.com/kubernetes-sigs/kui) as a framework for developing a visual terminal.
+[Kui](https://github.com/kubernetes-sigs/kui) is a framework for extending CLIs with graphical enhancements.
+If you wish to extend the framework, either by adding custom commands, custom views, or custom theming, this is the place to start!

+This repository offers a few silly animal-oriented commands and views.

 ## Getting Started with Development